Leading Settlement Agreement Solicitors in Manchester and London

 A settlement agreement is a legally binding contract between the employer and the employee that brings to an end the employment relationship on the agreed upon terms.

 If your employer presents you with a settlement agreement it is a legal requirement that you seek independent legal advice.
-You employer must also pay all reasonable legal fees (usually up to specified amount) for the independent advice.
+You employer must also pay all reasonable legal fees (usually up to a specified amount) for the independent advice.

 Why Are Settlement Agreements Used?

 Settlement agreements are usually used to avoid formal disciplinary, redundancy or court procedures.
 It is a way for the employment relationship to be terminated and any disputes to be settled on the agreed upon terms.

 For your employer this is a quick and easy solution to terminating the employment relationship and removes any risk of you taking a claim to the Employment Tribunal.

 For a settlement agreement to be legally binding it must contain the following: